yuhattor/copilot-patterns/contents/en/client-tips/go-to-definition.md

 ---
 name: "Go to definition"
-description: "Go to definition of a symbol in the current file so that GitHub Copilot will include the related code as the snnipet."
+description: "Go to definition of a symbol in the current file so that GitHub Copilot will include the related code as the snippet."
 category: "client-tips"
 authors: [yuhattor]
 platforms: [copilot, copilot-chat]